NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/UQ.rst

 		SimCenterUQ engine and category selection.

-	  Currently the category option is limited to global sensitivity analysis:
+	  Currently the following category options are available:

 	  .. toctree-filt::
 	     :maxdepth: 1